unacast/deprecated-unacast.github.io/_posts/2016-02-25-on-idempotency-in-distributed-rest-apis.md

 causing other side effects.

 This line of thought is correct, if we assume that ``Alice`` was the only only one trying to update the secret.
-Let us assume that an another user Bob was simultaneously trying to update the same ``secret`` as Alice to ``"B"``, and successfully did so in between ``Alice``'s two requests.
+Let us assume that another user Bob was simultaneously trying to update the same ``secret`` as Alice to ``"B"``, and successfully did so in between ``Alice``'s two requests.
 Then ``Alice``'s request will implicitly overwrite ``Bob``s ``secret`` and it will be lost forever.

-Even thought the example is fairly trivial example it illustrates pretty clear that idempotency does not ensure safe updates in a concurrent environment.
+Even though the example is fairly trivial example it illustrates pretty clearly that idempotency does not ensure safe updates in a concurrent environment.
 Also, consider how such API semantics in a large distributed environment can cause a a lot of data loss and race conditions if not properly implemented.